cis-ds/course-site/content/notes/work-with-models-exercise.markdown

       </p>
     </details>

-1. Estimate separate linear regression models of the relationship between admission rate and cost for each type of college.
-Report the estimated parameters and standard errors in a tidy data frame.
+1. Estimate a linear regression of the relationship between admission rate and cost, while also accounting for type of college and percent of Pell Grant recipients.

     <details>
       <summary>Click for the solution</summary>